znsio/specmatic-documentation/documentation/contract_tests.md

 For Java projects, you can use the Java helper that ships with Specmatic.

-Add the following dependencies to your pom.xml file.
+Add the following dependencies to your `pom.xml` file:

 ```xml
 <dependency>